alexdarke/sanction/README.md

 blocks belonging  to a specific country.
 You can block a specific port or ban the IP outright.

-Note: Long term firewall management is better handled by an external device (firewall, DoS mitigation services, etc).
+Note: Long term network filtering management is better handled by an external device (firewall, DoS mitigation services, etc).
 That said, sometimes you need a quick way to stem the tide until you can get those services in place.
 That's where Sanction comes in.

 Example usage: